-The Plan of Subdivision has been Certified with a Statement of Compliance.
+The Plan of Subdivision has been certified with a Certified with a Statement of Compliance (SOC).

-The Plan of Subdivision has been Certified with no Statement of Compliance.
-This indicates that certain works have not been completed or consent has not been provided from all referral authorities to the issue of a Statement of Compliance.
+The Plan of Subdivision has been Certified with no Statement of Compliance (SOC).
+This indicates that certain works have not been completed or consent has not been provided from all referral authorities to the issue of a SOC.

 The applicant was required to submit amended plans in accordance with condition 1 of the planning permit prior to commencement of the development.
 These plans have either not been submitted or were not approved.